WorkOfStan/prettier-fix/README.md

 ### Important Note for Workflow YAMLs

 If the changes involve files within the `.github/workflows/` directory, these need to be updated manually.
+So, it also checks for any changes made to the `.github/workflows` directory and issues a warning if changes are detected, advising you to manually review and fix these to avoid conflicts with Super-Linter.
 After making the necessary adjustments, simply create a pull request to finalize the changes and keep your repository in top shape.